Editorial methodology

 Fit is specific, not universal.

-The right tool depends on what the agent needs to answer, which channels it supports, what systems it connects to, when humans need to take over, and whether the pricing model remains practical as usage grows.
+A recommendation is a shortlist signal, not a procurement decision.
+The right tool depends on what the agent needs to answer, what actions it may take, which channels it supports, what systems it can access, when humans need to approve or take over, and whether the pricing model remains practical as usage grows.

 Fit signals